“Humanity can prevail, even in the darkest of hours” ~ Ruta Sepetys.

-More historical fiction, this time YA, and because it’s based on a little-known tragedy, I’ve decided to include some historical facts.
+More historical fiction, this time Young Adult, and because it’s based on a little-known tragedy, I’ve decided to include some historical facts.

 ‘War-torn Germany.
 Four young people.
 Four dark secrets.